iworkflowio/iwf-web/README.md

 ## Overview

 iWF Web is a web-based user interface for [iWF (Indeed Workflow Framework)](https://github.com/indeedeng/iwf), an open-source framework that simplifies building highly reliable applications with Temporal.
-This UI allows users to search, view, and monitor workflow executions from the iWF API.
+This UI allows users to search, view, and monitor workflow executions by connecting directly to a Temporal server.

 ## About iWF